web-platform-tests/wpt.live/README.md

 To access the production system, first request a copy of the `web_platform_test_live.pem` file from infrastructure+web-platform@bocoup.com.
-Using that, the following command will deploy this project to production:
+Using that, the following command will deploy this project the production
+server:

 ```
-$ ansible-playbook playbook.yml -i inventory/production --key-file=path/to/web_platform_test_live.pem
+$ ansible-playbook provisioning/provision.yml -i provisioning/inventory/production --key-file=path/to/web_platform_test_live.pem
 ```

 ### Monitoring